Pharaohs to Cocoa

 Surrounding countries: Sudan, Ethiopia, and Djibouti.

-Climate: Semi-Arid or hot desert
+Climate: Dry, desert

 Most known for: Rich ancient history